-Thanks to Twitter’s February 2018 update, where tweeting repeat or even similar content was disallowed, the days of regurgitating the same old posts on Twitter are over.
+Thanks to Twitter’s February 2018 update, where tweeting repeat or even similar content was disallowed.
+The days of regurgitating content or the same old posts on Twitter are over.
 While the announcement may have come as a big shock at first, it could now be viewed as the wake-up call many businesses needed.

 No one has time to click links of even the most interesting posts anymore, so scheduling repeat content for the sake of consistency is no longer an effective method (if it ever was!).
 Those who have reviewed their Twitter strategies have likely seen an improved ROI.

 So – now that automating repeat posts is no longer an option – what other methods of using Twitter should be explored?

 5 Exciting Ways to Use Twitter Without Regurgitating Content